Ecommerce Tools to Simplify Operations and Increase Revenue

 Once you’ve chosen an ecommerce platform, your likely next step is to set up a payment processing system, ensuring that customers or partners can pay you.
 In order to do this, you’ll need a payment gateway.

 A payment gateway is the rail between your online store and your customers' or merchants’ bank accounts, so it is a vital step in ensuring you receive payments.
-Some popular payment gateways include:
+An example of a popular payment gateway is PayPal.

 A payment gateway can be the difference between a good and bad checkout experience.
 Choosing the right payment gateway can lead to better returns and increased conversions.